facil-io/cstl/fio-stl.md

 All server API calls **must** be performed from the same thread used by the server to call the callbacks... that is, except for functions specifically noted as thread safe, such as `fio_defer`, `fio_dup` and `fio_undup`.

-To handle IO events using other threads, first `fio_dup` the IO handle, then forward the pointer and any information to an external thread (possibly using a queue).
+To handle IO events using other threads, first `fio_dup` the IO handle, then forward the pointer and any additional information to an external thread (possibly using a queue).
 Once the external thread has completed its work, call `fio_defer` to schedule a task in which the IO and all of the server's API is available.
 Remember to `fio_undup` when done with the IO handle.
 You might want to `fio_suspend` the `io` object to prevent new `on_data` related events from occurring.

 **Note**: this will automatically include a large amount of the facil.io STL modules, such as once provided by defining `FIO_POLL`, `FIO_QUEUE`, `FIO_SOCK`, `FIO_TIME`, `FIO_STREAM`, `FIO_SIGNAL` and all their dependencies.